tve/mqboard/mqtt-async/README.md

 - `client_id`: MQTT client id, must be a `bytes` instance, default: `machine.unique_id()` in hex.
 - `user`: MQTT credentials (if required).
 - `password` MQTT password for `user`.
-- `clean`: start a clean MQTT session, see above for a discussion, default: False.
+- `clean`: start a clean MQTT session, see above for a discussion, default: True.
 - `response_time`: Time in seconds given to the broker to respond before a connection is restarted, applies to sub-suback, pub-puback, and ping-pingresp intervals.
 Default: 10.
 - `keepalive`: Time in seconds before broker regards client as having died and sends a last-will